bdrhoa/opportunistic-data-repli/README.md

 - do refactoring, cleanup codebase

 - Android app:
-  - do all networking in Android service
   - UI for adding known (of friends) bluetooth addresses
   - configuration screen
-  - (maybe) embed Mobile Couchbase - https://github.com/couchbase/Android-Couchbase
+  - auto joining unprotected wifi networks (with option in UI)
+  - notify user if some other node initiates replication over (W)LAN

 - tests